devskale/python-utils/packages/robotni/robotni_arq/README.md

 #### 2. Start the ARQ Worker

-Open a terminal in the parent directory (`/Users/johannwaldherr/code/python-utils/packages/robotni/`) and run the ARQ worker:
+Open a terminal in the project parent directory and run the ARQ worker:

 ```bash
 arq robotni_arq.workers.worker.WorkerSettings